Updated March 4, 2015

-If you are walking across the border into Tijuana, please note that they have changed the location.
-The new entrance is behind McDonald's retaurant by the trolley tracks.
-Leave some extra time because it is a long walk and there is no one to help you with your luggage.
+If you are walking across the border into Tijuana, note that they have changed the entry location.
+For now (early 2015), the new entrance is behind McDonald's restaurant to the left of the trolley tracks.
+(The plan is to move it even farther east to a new location in the near future.)
+Leave some extra time because it is a long walk from where you get off the trolley or get dropped off by car.
+Sometimes---but not always---you will find someone there to help wheel your luggage to where taxis wait for passengers, about a 5- to 10-minute walk from the border.

 Getting Into Mexico at Tijuana

 The throngs of tourists that once made T.J. (as many foreigners call it) “the most visited city in the world” have diminished since a spate of violence around 2009 gave the city a heap of negative press.
 The situation has since normalized, but the tourists are nowhere near what they were before the brief but alarming eruption of violence.
 Nonetheless, Tijuana still attracts Mexicans from all over the country for business and pleasure, medical tourism, and the curious and adventure-minded who can’t resist a brief foray across “la línea” to visit Mexico for at least one day.
 Those who want to stay longer will find plenty of lodgings, and a wide variety of eateries from world-class restaurants to cheap and delicious tacos served from mobile carts.
 Bars range from grungy cantinas to upscale nightclubs with bottle service and plenty of bodyguards in attendance.

 TJ’s main tourist area is within walking distance of the international border at San Ysidro, which happens to be the world's busiest land port of entry.
 The shops are filled with touristy wares, and there are ample restaurants and cantinas interspersed with the seemingly endless parade of blankets, silver (or fake silver) jewelry and giant velveteen sombreros all along the main drag, Avenida Revolución.